rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 ## Nutshell

+Happy New Year!
+Let's hope 2022 it will be way better than 2021.
+It has to be.

 This is the third post in the series devoted to types in TypeScript.
 In this series, I explore type-centric approaches to writing code and push TS to its limits in doing so.
 I am writing these posts for like minded developers who are interested in types and either use or consider using TypeScript.

 In this post we will see TS struggle.
 We will see compilation inconsistencies and surprising type checker behavior.
 My main goal is to point out the complexity of what TS is trying to accomplish and share my understanding of it.